Jerry Rubin: Social activism

 Smoking pot makes you a criminal and a revolutionary.
 As soon as you take your first puff, you are an enemy of society.

 In 1972, Rubin continued his activism, this time in Miami Beach to organize protests for both the Republican and Democratic Conventions.
 This time, the local community knew the Yippies were coming and they organized behind a Rubin of their own, Ellis Rubin, a well-known attorney.
 On June 4, 1972, the Rubins debated at the Unitarian Church in Miami, in front of 500 highly charged churchgoers on both sides of the issue, only divided by a church aisle.
 Jerry began the debate by thanking "Uncle Ellis" for the invitation to debate.
 Ellis, who was not related to Jerry, feigned disgust at the association and the event was "on".
 After barbs in both directions, it ended abruptly when Jerry famously dropped an "F-bomb" and Ellis took leave to lead the locals out in a protest of their own.

 Rubin was also interviewed on television by journalist Dorothy Fuldheim about his book Do It.
 In the interview, Rubin started to quiz Fuldheim, asking her if she drank.
 He then referred to the police as "pigs," which offended Fuldheim, who replied, "I've got a shock for you.
-Some of my friends are policemen".
-Rubin then muttered "Well, I've got a shock for you.
-I'm good friends with the Black Panthers."
-At this, Fuldheim threw his book and kicked Rubin off the set saying "Out!
+I'm very friendly with policemen."
+Rubin responded "Well, I've got a shock for you.
+I'm very friendly with the Black Panther Party."
+At this, Fuldheim threw her book and kicked Rubin off the set saying "Out!
 Stop the interview" as the cameras rolled.

 Post-activism

-Rubin held a post-election party at his home in New York in January 1973, attended by John Lennon and Yoko Ono, after Democratic presidential candidate George McGovern had lost to Republican incumbent President Richard Nixon at the 1972 presidential election.
+Rubin held a post-election party at his home in New York in January 1973, attended by John Lennon and Yoko Ono, after Democratic presidential candidate George McGovern had lost to Republican incumbent President Richard Nixon in the 1972 presidential election.
 Soon after, Rubin retired from politics entirely, becoming an entrepreneur and businessman.
-He was an early investor in Apple Computer, and by the end of the 1970s had become a multimillionaire.